About this Install Guide

 sudo systemctl restart vncserver@1.service

 The default port for the first instance of VNC is 5901.
-SSH port forwarding is the best solution for accessing the Linux desktop on a cloud machine.
-This way no additional ports need to be opened in the security group.
+SSH port forwarding is the recommended solution for accessing the Linux desktop on a cloud machine.
+This way, no additional ports need to be opened in the security group.

 SSH to your remote Linux machine.
-Refer to SSH for additional details.
+See SSH for additional details.

-Substitute your private key file and public IP address of the remote machine.
+Substitute your private key file and the public IP address of the remote machine in the following command:

 ssh -i <private_key> -L 5901:localhost:5901 ubuntu@<public_ip_address>

 Once connected via SSH, use a VNC client to connect.
-Download an install a TigerVNC client for your computer.
+Download and install a TigerVNC client for your computer.

 localhost:5901

-You will be prompted for the password created earlier with vncpasswd.
+You will be prompted for the password you created earlier with vncpasswd.

-A remote Linux Desktop should appear on your local computer.
-Make sure to close the VNC client first and then exit the SSH connection.
+A remote Linux desktop should appear on your local computer.
+When you are finished, close the VNC client first and then exit the SSH connection.

 Image Alt Text:Linux desktop